Academic:

 My first name is pronounced as “Sh-ih-ow Chi” (meaning jade born at dawn in Chinese), but feel free to call me Shirley!

-Besides work, I like yoga and running.
+Besides work, I like practising yoga.

 Get in touch: